mhendrey/TritonsProngs/docs/siglip.md

 each image request in a multithreaded way to achieve optimal throughput.
 The example below creates 120 random pixel values to be embedded.

+NOTE: You will encounter a OSError Too many open files if you send a lot of requests.
+Typically the default ulimit is 1024 on most system.
+Either increaces this using `ulimit -n {n_files}`, or don't create too many futures before you process them when completed.

 ```
 from concurrent.futures import ThreadPoolExecutor, as_completed
 import numpy as np